ekaitzht/stuart_api/README.md

 ## How to run the project

-Prerequisites: to run this project, you will need docker, npm and git installed in your computer.
+Prerequisites: to run this project, you will need docker, npm, curl and git installed in your computer.

 1. Clone project